Odiwa4/Advent-of-Code-2024/README.md

-**THE ADVENT OF CODE 2024: JANKY EDITION**
+**ADVENT OF CODE: JANKY EDITION**

-This contains *almost* all my code from Advent of Code 2024.
-The only day that wasn't included is day 15 as I did it in unity.

-Also, day 14 puts 10,000 images into a folder, and day 24 uses a semi-manual solution using a graph generator tool called GraphViz (check the days comments for more info if you want to run it.)

-I did forget to make a separate file for part 2 on some days and ended up overwriting my part 1 solution so think of it as a sign from the universe to go read a much better solution for that days part.

-P.S. this challenge was fun, even though I went insane on day 24 trying to comprehend a very much incomprehensible graph that I generated while trying to figure out what to look for in the first place.
+-
+Hello this is the code for my advent of code:

+**2024: Python**
+<small>and a little bit of C#</small>

+This contains all of 2024, (minus day 15 because I made it in unity).
+Also Day 6 Part 2 was in C# for efficiency (and because I was determined to see my stupid solution work)

+day 14 puts 10,000 images in a folder so have fun with that I guess.

+**2015: C#**

+I started this year because I was bored.
+The first 7 days are there.